timpaul/form-extractor-prototype/README.md

 It replicates the form structue in JSON, following the schema used by [GOV.UK Forms](https://www.forms.service.gov.uk/).

-It then uses that to generate a multi-page web form in the GOV.Uk style.
+It then uses that to generate a multi-page web form in the GOV.UK style.

 ## Run locally